Nico314159/Retina_v2/README.md

+# ℹ️ If you think you need this, you probably don't.

+# Ael's latest version of [Iris](https://github.com/Aeldrion/Iris) has better performance, supports random block hitboxes, and automatically updates to new Minecraft versions.
+Thus, I recommend using it over this repo unless there is a very good reason otherwise.

-# Retina v2
+## Retina v2

-**Retina 2.0** is a raycasting library data pack for Minecraft: Java Edition 1.20+, using voxel traversal.
+**Retina 2.0** is a raycasting library data pack for Minecraft: Java Edition 1.20+, using voxel traversal to support most block hitboxes (slabs, trapdoors, fences, etc).

-Unlike other similar packs, it supports (almost) **all** of the different hitboxes, including both blocks & entities.
-It also doesn't rely on entity teleportation, meaning it runs slightly faster on average too.

 ## Usage